 NCEM Young Composers Award 2014

-Composers are invited to write a new three to four minute work for a capella (unaccompanied) choir, specifically with The Tallis Scholars in mind.
-It should be scored for SSATB (two to a part), with the possibility of dividing these voices into ten parts.
-Compositions must set verses (Lamentations) from the Book of Jeremiah, a Biblical text which mourns the destruction of the city of Jerusalem in about 600 BCE.
-It is a text which has inspired many composers, from Tallis to Palestrina and Gesualdo and, more recently, Stravinsky (his Threni).
-Please see the Terms and Conditions for which verses to set, and full details of the award.
+Composers were invited to write a new three to four minute work for a capella (unaccompanied) choir, specifically with The Tallis Scholars in mind, scored for SSATB with the possibility of dividing these voices into ten parts.
+They had to set verses (Lamentations) from the Book of Jeremiah, a Biblical text which mourns the destruction of the city of Jerusalem in about 600 BCE and which has inspired many composers, from Tallis to Palestrina and Gesualdo to Stravinsky (his Threni).